 Once you’re done with that, you can retry running Dism /Online /Cleanup-Image /RestoreHealth command.

-If you’ve Windows installation media such as ISO file with you, it can be used to resolve this problem very easily.
+If you’ve Windows 11 ISO file or Windows 10 ISO file with you, it can be used to resolve this problem very easily.
 You need to follow these simple steps:

 1. Locate Windows OS ISO file using File Explorer and right click on it, select Mount.
 This will mount the disc image to your Windows with a temporary drive letter.